10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 9. Lakeba

-And for the truly intrepid, set your sights on the Lau Islands and particularly the island of Lakeba.
+And for the truly intrepid, set your sights on the Lau Islands and particularly the island of Lakeba (pronounced “Lak-em-ba”).
 Stay in one of the homestays in the village of Tubou and enjoy guided excursions to impressive limestone caves.
 Surrounding islands can be explored by boat with one of the local villagers.
 It’s a place of real adventure, where you’ll need to interact with locals to explore these rarely visited islands.
 Learn more in The Complete Guide to the Lau Islands.

 10. Vanua Balavu

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.